VirusTotal/vt-ida-plugin/README.md

 The Code Insight Notebook is a powerful feature that lives in its own dockable panel (`View -> Open subviews -> VirusTotal`).

-- **AI-Powered Analysis**: Request an AI-generated summary and detailed description for any function (disassembled or decompiled).
+- **Code Insight Analysis**: Request an AI-generated summary and detailed description for any function (disassembled or decompiled).
 - **Persistent Workspace**: All analyses are saved in a "notebook" that can be loaded again across IDA sessions.
 - **Edit and Refine**: You can edit the AI-generated analysis to correct it or add your own insights.
 - **Automatic Commenting**: Automatically populate IDA's function comments with the analysis summary for all functions in your notebook.